zoogie/super-skaterhax/README.md

 NOTES (for exploit specific issues):
 - If for any reason you don't land on the "GO GO!" page after after relaunching the browser, use the bookmark you saved to get back there.
 Then continue on step 4.
 - Some regions may give you an SSL warning before landing on the exploit page on github, just press A to pass these prompts.
 If you get these, your date/time may be set incorrectly and you should fix it if so.
-- Some users in EUROPE report having to set the language to German (or Deutsch) to get the exploit to work in their region.
+- Some users in EUROPE report having to set the system language to anything but English to get the exploit to work in their region.
 - For extra stubborn crashing scenarios, you may need to reset the browser (deletes bookmarks, history, and cookies - select Google as search engine after reset).

 ## Exploit details